FailAcademy/learning/wdp-vancouver/_lessons/week-02/03-programming-with-javascript.md

 layout: lesson
 title: Programming with JavaScript
 slides: ['_slides/week-02/03-programming-with-javascript.md']
-lesson_date: 2016-04-20
+lesson_date: 2016-07-13
 ---

 ## Pre-Work

+Before the first JS class, be sure to work through all of the free modules in Codeacademy's [JavaScript](https://www.codecademy.com/learn/javascript) tutorial.

-A good read to brush up your JS skills before class:
+Also read through the following page to reinforce some JS programming concepts before class:

 - [JavaScript for Cats](http://jsforcats.com/)